OppNHeimer/you-too-can-animate/readme.md

 `@keyframes` is an "at-rule" or a CSS keyword that describes a behavior.
 This one describes steps in an animation.
 The following word, 'draw', is the name and is used later to reference this animation.
 You can name the animation anything you like. `from` and `to` are keyframe selectors to specify what the animation will look like at its beginning and end.

 This keyframe definition describes a gradual change in the `stroke-dashoffset` property.
 It specifies start and end values; CSS keyframes can fill in the rest.
-The `stroke-dashoffset` property describes where the along the path the stroke starts.
+The `stroke-dashoffset` property describes where along the path the stroke starts.
 Its value specifies the distance from the beginning of the path.

 ![stroke dashoffset example](./images/code_pen_strokeoffset.gif)